Vision, Mission and Goals

 Our future and the future of our communities depend on robust education that is adaptive to both

 evolving needs of students and the ever-changing landscapes of teaching and learning.
-Moravian College’s Strategic Plan states, in part, that: “Moravian College will challenge each individual, at all stages of life, with a revolutionary professional educational experience embedded within and strengthened by a liberal arts education in the service of self and community.”
+Moravian University’s Strategic Plan states, in part, that: “Moravian University will challenge each individual, at all stages of life, with a revolutionary professional educational experience embedded within and strengthened by a liberal arts education in the service of self and community.”
 Inspired by the visionary ideas of the founding father of modern education, John Amos Comenius, we will strive to meet the goal of his core belief that everyone deserves an education!

 One important tool for meeting this goal is online modes of instruction and accelerated curricula so that students “at all stages of life” and in whatever geographic location, might have the benefit of a Moravian education.
 Thus, our online initiatives, will allow us to touch the minds of, not just our current student populations, but also strong prospective high school students, alumni, and other exploring members of our wider community